 Birketts’ Tax Team has a strong track record of advising in relation to SDLT; ensuring that SDLT issues are considered and, if possible, mitigated at an early stage.

-- what falls within (or, more importantly, outside) the definition of residential property
+- what falls within (or, more importantly, outside) the definition of residential property (an area that HMRC has clarified relatively recently)

 Why instruct experts?